i 601 Processing Time: Everything You Need to Know

 I-601A Waiver Attorney: Provisional Unlawful Presence Waiver Process FAQs (Continued 2)

 Application for Provisional Unlawful Presence Waiver, Form I-601A, should be filed only with USCIS.
 The filing fees will be $670 (including $585 for the waiver’s filing fee and $85 for biometrics processing).
 You need to pay for the biometric ($85) and filling fees ($585) for your I-601A provisional waiver application.
-In the case of a withdrawn Form I-601A, USCIS will not refund the filling fees because USCIS has already undertaken steps to adjudicate the case.
+In the case of a withdrawn Form I-601A, USCIS will not refund the filing fees because USCIS has already undertaken steps to adjudicate the case.

 Approval of a provisional waiver by the USCIS allows the spouse and children of U.S. citizens or lawful permanent residents to support a request for a full waiver.
 This reduces the risk of application for an immigrant visa abroad, as the provisional waiver is already approved with an immigrant relative petition (family-based) or employment-based petition, or selection by the Diversity Visa Program and record payment for the immigrant visa fee with the U.S. Department of State’s National Visa Center.